t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

-IoT standards should also state which parts they intentionally do not cover, say security, to indicate that those need to be implemented separately if required.
+IoT standards should also state which parts they intentionally do not cover, say security, to indicate that those need to be defined and implemented separately if required.

+## Terminology

+Different standards groups tend to use different terminology and sometimes even use the same terms to refer to different concepts.
+This can cause confusion in understanding and interpreting their specifications.
+It is therefore advisable for specifications to define their key terms early on.
+This does not need to be a formal dictionary, a simple identification of the terms used to refer to elements of the IoT information model depicted in Table 1 would go a long way towards accomplishing this goal.

 ## Would be Nice to Know

-These may include
+[NB: should this be a separate indented list of categories or a simple continuation of the previous one?]

+While not strictly necessary for understanding the basic tenets of a specification, it would be useful to address the additional items that are generally of interest to potential adopters.
+These may include:

 * Metadata Handling